thomaswlaws/Academy-of-Py/PyCitySchools/README.md

 ## Academy of Py

-Frist I analyzed the district-wide standardized test results.
+First, I analyzed the district-wide standardized test results.
 Then I appropriately aggregated the data was able to showcase obvious trends in school performance.

 I included the following metrics for the each individual district and school in table formats.